 The Tonle Sap River flows out from the Lake and joins the Mekong at Phnom Penh the capital of Cambodia.
 During the peak flooding season from June to September the seasonal monsoon causes the Mekong and its tributaries to spill out of their channels.

 The flooding is so heavy that the flow of the Tonle Sap River is reversed back into the lake inundating huge areas of forest and grassland across the country.
-When this happens, the Tonle Sap — now designated a UNESCO Biosphere Reserve – grows from about 2500km² to cover over 16,000 km² or about 7 per cent of Cambodia’s land area.
+When this happens, the Tonle Sap — now designated a UNESCO Biosphere Reserve – grows from about 2500km² to cover over 16,000 km² or about 7 percent of Cambodia’s land area.

-Tonle Sap teems with fish that nourishes Cambodia’s population making them who are the world’s largest consumers of inland fish.
+Tonle Sap teems with fish that nourishes Cambodia’s population making them the world’s largest consumers of inland fish.
 In 1873 the French Protectorate introduced tenure rights to the most productive parts of the Lake by auctioning licenses to individuals to erect fish enclosures called ‘fishing lots’ over vast areas of the lake.

 Lake and Genocide

-The Tonle Sap was also mute witness to the genocide of the Pol Pot regime in the 1970s.
-The populations around the Lake were uprooted and scattered far and wide to realise his dream of making a communist state, based exclusively on a rice growing proletariat subsisting on state welfare.
+The Tonle Sap was also a mute witness to the genocide of the Pol Pot regime in the 1970s.
+The populations around the Lake were uprooted and scattered far and wide to realise his dream of making a communist state, based exclusively on a rice-growing proletariat subsisting on state welfare.
 Many Vietnamese fishers and Khmer farmers who were educated and fishing lot owners were killed for fear that they would rise against the state.
 Fishing came to a standstill.

 The Pol Pot vicious regime was defeated in 1978.
 Cambodia slowly returned to the democratic mainstream in 1993 only after over a decade of ‘socialist’ rule.
 The fishing lots gradually reappeared and their auctioning by the state was revived as it did form sizeable revenue – between USD 2 and 3 million per annum.
 Fishing lot owners became a rich and privileged group.
 Many former military men also got involved.
 They jealously protected the lots from ingress by the large displaced Khmer peasant population who settled around the Lake after Pol Pot.
 Conflict over access to fish became endemic.
 Many deaths were reported.